“There’s no way I can assure you that it won’t be completely traumatizing.”

 This broke my heart.
 I already loved Evan deeper than I thought possible.
 I already knew he had an amazing soul.
 I had already let him see so much of me I knew it would tear me apart to say goodbye.
 But I also believe I should be respected (it just usually takes me a while to understand when I’m not).
 So I told him how I felt.
 I told him I loved him but my heart wasn’t strong enough for his anger that appeared in a flash over some of the most basic things about me, like dropping my phone and keys all the time.
 I told him it wasn’t that I didn’t want to, but I couldn’t live like that.

 It was excruciating thinking about living without him.
 It was excruciating standing up for myself when I’m always second guessing my perspective.
 It was excruciating seeing him cry.
 It was excruciating knowing it would break two hearts if I left as I was prepared to do what I had to do for myself.
-It was excruciating wondering if there was anyone out there who would see me the way he did.
+It was excruciating wondering if there was anyone out there who I would connect with the day I did with him.

 He did change (obviously–we’re married now).
 Like, mostly overnight.
 I’m not saying it was perfect smooth sailing from there.
 Things do take time, but the willingness to change was there and the progress was immediately large and self-correcting.
 (Also, we’re both two people trying to live one life.
 I’m not perfect either, at all.
 I’m just talking about one aspect at one point in our relationship.)